cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     size: 1Gi
 ```

-## fullRecovery
+## recovery

-The `fullRecovery` bootstrap mode lets you create a new cluster from
+The `recovery` bootstrap mode lets you create a new cluster from
 an existing backup.
 You can find more information about the recovery
 feature in the ["Backup and recovery" page](backup_recovery.md).

-The following example contains the full structure of the `fullRecovery`
+The following example contains the full structure of the `recovery`
 section:

 ```yaml